Dental Crowns In Tucson, AZ

 A crown is a dental treatment that protects or improves the appearance of a damaged or weakened tooth.
-Also known as a cap, the tooth-shaped crown fits over an existing tooth or partial tooth.
+Also known as a tooth cap, the tooth-shaped crown fits over an existing tooth or partial tooth.

-Why Are Crowns Installed?
+Why Are Dental Crowns Installed?

-Crowns are a common treatment, and they serve several purposes.
+Dental Crowns are a common treatment, and they serve several purposes.
 In a nutshell, crowns work to protect teeth, replace missing teeth, and enhance the patient’s smile.